pciet/wichess/README.md

-# WISCONSIN CHESS README

 ![Splash](https://github.com/pciet/wichess/blob/master/docs/splash.jpg)

 Welcome to the source code for Wisconsin Chess!

-The game of chess can enable both competition and the perception of metaphors for war, debate, dog training, or other endeavors with two-sided choice making.
-Chess was played and designed by generations of people through centuries and is often seen in art.
-Many people will play chess today.
+The game of chess can enable both competition and the perception of metaphors for war, debate, dog training, or other endeavors with two-sided choice making, and chess is a good brain exercise.
+Chess was played and incrementally designed by generations of people through centuries and is often seen in art, and many people will play chess today.

 This is my variation of chess which builds on the traditional modern pieces and rules while maintaining the predictability and abstraction that makes chess unique.
 Pieces start on the same squares, and castling, en passant, promotion, check, checkmate, and draws are included.
 If you want to learn chess or improve your skill then this game will help you do that.

-Added are concepts from trading card games: players each have a collection of new pieces that can optionally replace their regular chess pieces.
+Added are concepts from trading card games: players each have a collection of new pieces with new characteristics that can optionally replace the regular chess pieces.
 This addition causes new emergent scenarios that keep gameplay fresh and exciting.

-Piece and army variations make determining moves and check conditions complex, so computer calculations inform players of the moves they can make to enable playing at a good pace.
-Wisconsin Chess is a computer game played in web browsers through a local network host computer that relays move results, determines the moves, and holds players' collections.

 Technical installation instructions that use this source code repository are described in docs/install.md.
 An overview of the source code is in docs/source.md.

 ## COPYRIGHT, LICENSES, CREDITS

 This source code is the work from just me, but its foundation is the free and open software projects of many other people, and I started with knowledge gained from university studies and industry experience.
-Like people have done for me, I hope the quality of this source code will help you or others make their ideas.
+Like people have done for me, I hope the quality of this source code could make it a resource to help you or others make their ideas.

 A copyright notice for Wisconsin Chess is in the COPYRIGHT file.